 #5 Eye Found It

-This is Richard Scarry’s Busytown Version of Eye Found It by Wonder Forge.
+This is Richard Scarry’s Busytown Version of Eye Found It .
 Preschoolers love playing this game because they get to race along a 6-foot long game board.
-Identification, matching skills and team work are the main concepts taught as players look for hidden objects.
+Identification, matching skills and team work are the main concepts taught making this one of the recommended board games for preschoolers.
 There are other versions of this game such as Disney and Dreamworks.